MicrosoftDocs/VBA-Docs/api/PowerPoint.Presentation.SaveAs.md

 |**msoTriStateMixed**|Embedded fonts are a mixture of TrueType and non-TrueType.
 The default. |
 |**msoTrue**|TrueType fonts are embedded.|

-If the presentation is not fully downloaded, this method fails and an error occurs.
-For more information about the Partial Documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).
+If the presentation is not fully downloaded, this method fails, and an error occurs.
+For more information about partial documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).

 ## Example